 - Take a small bowl and combine the olive oil, balsamic vinegar, garlic, salt, and oregano.

-2. Take a large baking sheet and add the zucchini, bell peppers, and onion along with 2 tablespoons of the oil mixture.
+2. Take a large baking sheet (these Chicago Metallic half sheet pans never bend or warp and are my absolute favorite.
+I’ve had mine for decades) and add the zucchini, bell peppers, and onion along with 2 tablespoons of the oil mixture.

 3. Roast the vegetables in the preheated oven for about 15 minutes.